ebebbington/context-finder/README.md

 	[support-4]
 	context body

-And I wanted to extract any contexts with "version 1" and "support-4", you would type:
+And I wanted to extract all version 1 contexts as well as any contexts that match 'support, you would type:

-	node index.js my-contexts.txt some-of-my-contexts version-1 support-4
+	node index.js my-contexts.txt some-of-my-contexts version-1 support

 This will extract all context blocks when the title matches the given arguments.
 As you can see, arguments will match if they are *contained* in a context title